 Acting, Voice, and Speech

-As an actor, Deric recently performed audiobook narration for several titles at Brilliance Audio.
-He performed on stage at theatres such as the Shakespeare Theatre of New Jersey, the Porthouse Theatre, the Ohio Shakespeare Festival, the Cleveland Play House, on national tours, and in NYC venues ranging from Shakespeare in the Park(ing Lot) to the Metropolitan Opera.
-Roles on film and television include Guiding Light on CBS, NBC's Third Watch, and several independent films.
-Deric’s work as a director has earned him a Best Director Pulsar and a Thespie Award.
-He has directed 12 productions at Michigan State and 4 at The Summer Circle Theatre, including multiple devised productions and world premiere musicals and plays.
-He serves as the department’s resident dialect coach and continues to coach professionally.
+Deric has narrated several audiobooks and performed on stage in national tours and at theatres including the Shakespeare Theatre of New Jersey, the Porthouse Theatre, the Cleveland Play House, and the Metropolitan Opera.
+On camera work includes Guiding Light (CBS), Third Watch (NBC), and several independent films.
+Deric directed several productions at Michigan State and The Summer Circle Theatre, including multiple devised and world premiere musicals and plays.
+Deric has worked as a dialect coach for professional theatres in New York and Michigan.